Frequently Asked Questions (FAQs) and known error messages, their cause and suggested solutions

 - How can I close all open windows at the same time?

-- Why does ClassiX® not react to my mouse or keyboard inputs?
+- Why does ClassiX® not respond to my mouse or keyboard input?

-- Display problems - labels of buttons, checkboxes etc. are displayed incompletely.
+- Display problems - labelling of buttons, checkboxes etc. is not displayed completely

 |